 His name is Jeetendra, he is 30 and he works as a guide in one of the biggest travel agencies of Kathmandu.
 During the earthquake he was not far from the view tower, so he realised quickly the damage scale and ran there.
 Jeeten rescued 6 people and saw many deaths.
 ‘Sad’ – it’s not the right word to describe him at the moment of our meeting.
 I’d rather call him ’empty’.
-He told me that that horror is still standing in front of his eyes, thats why he was drinking the day before.
-Also he said that in tourist season he usually very busy, so he gets home only to take a sleep.
+He told me that that horror is still standing in front of his eyes, thats why he was drinking alcohol the days before.
+Also he said that in tourist season he is usually very busy, so he gets home only to take a sleep.
 ‘If this disaster hadn’t happen, we wouldn’t met for sure’ – he said.

 First we went to the tower

 and stopped at Patan